Easy Pork Chops with Apples

 Along those lines, you’ll note that this recipe doesn’t make a giant portion.
 The suggested number of servings is one (smallish) chop per person.
 Try filling the rest of your plate with heaps of vegetables, salad, and potatoes or a favorite whole grain.
 It will be a more sustainable plate with piles of produce, which is a win, win, if you ask me.
 If that serving size doesn’t work for your family, feel free to scale up the recipe.
 You’ll get no judgements from me.

-Easy Pork Chops and Apples with Maple Mustard Sauce
+Pork Chops and Apples and Maple Mustard Sauce

 - 4 boneless pork loin chops that are about 1-inch thick